'TIL I SEE YOU AGAIN

 Please notice that we “meet” the Lord, and that the meeting place is in the air, not in Heaven.
-Have you every met anyone at the airport?
-It is likely that you did not then get on the plane with them and fly somewhere.
-They were coming and you met them.
+Have you ever met anyone at the airport?
+It is likely that you did not then get on the plane with him and fly somewhere.
+He was coming and you met him.
 Heaven is not mentioned.
 It is the “air” that is important, because it is from the air that Satan has controlled the events of the world.

 In which you used to live when you followed the ways of this world and of the ruler of the kingdom of the air, the spirit who is now at work in those who are disobedient.
 (Ephesians 2:2)

-If change is to be made among earth’s peoples, it has to be done from the air, where Satan’s rule has been.
+If change is to be made among earth’s peoples, it must be done from the air, where Satan’s rule has been.
 This is why we meet Christ in the air.

 The King of all kings has arrived with His faithful warriors to assume control of the earth.